riccardomc/docs.asyncy.com/faq/README.md

 ### Does Asyncy offer support?

-> During Beta we offer [support](/support/) for **free**. :heart:
+> During Alpha/Beta we offer [support](/support/) for **free**. :heart:

 Asyncy offers a variety of support options ranging from community support to premium support.
-More details will arrive after Beta.
+More details will arrive during Beta.

 ### Does Asyncy have a Service Level Agreement (SLA)?